 HAZWOPER Training Levels – Know The Basics

-If you are planning to take up a job that could expose or potentially expose you to hazardous substances, then under the OSHA general industry standard 29 CFR 1910.120 and the construction industry standard 29 CFR 1926.65 you need to successfully complete the HAZWOPER training before entering such a work site.
+If you are planning to take up a job that could potentially expose you to hazardous substances, then under the OSHA general industry standard 29 CFR 1910.120 and the construction industry standard 29 CFR 1926.65 you need to successfully complete the HAZWOPER training before entering such a work site.

 However, it is not sufficient to simply receive HAZWOPER training.
 This is because there are several different types of HAZWOPER training required, each of which is tailored to the specific job tasks the workers will perform.
 Therefore, before you receive HAZWOPER training, you must know the basics to be to decide which level of training is appropriate for you.